-\\Prior to 2012, Intake tracking was done manually and therefore not indicative of the current operational model.
-Starting in 2012, when we joined the Consortium, data was able to be collected systematically regarding Intake counts to assist in monitoring Performance Measure requirements.
+Prior to becoming a consortium, Intake tracking was done manually and therefore was not indicative of the current operational model.
+When we joined the Consortium, data was collected systematically regarding Intake counts to monitor performance measure requirements.
 Part of our "Intake" requirements include the timely processing of ALL new program requests for assistance - not just initial applications.
 For example, a family could apply for BadgerCare Plus in February and then apply in July for FoodShare.
-These are considered TWO "Intake" applications.
-As you can see, if we had remained county run, we would not have been able to physically handle the increases in applications.
+These are considered TWO "Intake" applications and is noted in the increase in the number for Intakes from 2013 to 2014.
+Additionally, the steep increase from 2015 to 2016 was due to the hiring of additional Economic Support staff and is representative of the Intakes (and the increased caseload represented in the chart below) we manage as a partner in the Capital Consortium.
+Note that these numbers are not reflective of the number of families that are Richland County residents.
+See individual program sections for those details.